Need a Sri Lanka packing list? I am here to help.

 JANSPORT | Classic, classic, classic.
 Bring back those 90s vibes with multiple colour options.

 I’ll admit, the southern coastline of Sri Lanka was my favourite part of my trip.
-The opportunity to have leisurely beach hangs are what really make a trip a vacation for me.
+The opportunity to have leisurely beach hangs is what really makes a trip a vacation for me.
 A floppy bucket hat was a mainstay on my head for the entirety of my time there.

 I know it seems silly to have this one here, but I remember more than one occasion where I’ve forgotten my basics like underwear and socks.